lwdgit/node-fire/README.md

 # node-fire

-> Run a js object, Promise, Generator or a function by command line directly.
+> Run a js object, Promise, Generator or a (async) function by command line directly.

 ## Install